s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 where `zipWith` would be of type `(Int -> Int -> Int) -> [Int] -> [Int] -> [Int]`.
 It is common to express calculations in such a way using higher-order functions.
-We will see more of this later in this Chapter.
+We will see more of this later in this chapter.

 #### Type inference